 In SA, retail giants such as major listed clothing stores, Woolworths and Truworths, have their backs to the wall amid declining profits.
-Edcon, the owner of Edgars and other chains, seems to be the hardest hit by the retail apocalypse, with news in December last year that it was restructuring for the third time in just three years in a bid to stave off collapse.
-This is amid stiff competition from international retailers such as H&M, and changing consumer habits which have seen a seismic shift from brick-and-mortar shopping to e-commerce.
+Edcon, the owner of Edgars and other chains, seems to be the hardest hit by the retail apocalypse.
+This is amid stiff competition from international retailers such as H&M, and changing consumer habits which have seen a seismic shift from brick-and-mortar shopping to ecommerce.

 However, all is not lost and the challenging environment provides an opportunity for retailers to rethink and refresh their approach to business which could boost profits.

 Writing in the Harvard Business Review

 , Nick Harrison and Deborah O'Neill, noted that few industries are being disrupted as drastically as the retail industry.
 Pioneers of new business models, such as Alibaba and Amazon, are launching innovations in rapid succession, such as voice ordering and real-time pricing, while simultaneously building scale and driving down costs, they argued.

 “The retailers left standing are those that figure out how to treat disruption as business-as-usual in an industry accustomed to slow, strategic planning.
 Today, even long-established retailers are starting to set and deliver on selling strategies at the nearly real-time pace set by their online competitors.
 It’s either adapt to the new environment or step aside and make room for a competitor who can,” write Harrison and O’Neill.